everestso/everestso/README.md

   <img src="PacMan1.jpg" width="300">
 </div>

++ Anxious to demonstrate capabilities
++ Anxious to entrench position

 <!--
 **everestso/everestso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.